Year 3 Learning

 It is so important that your child can recall and use times tables at speed.
 Their ability to do this will significantly influence their learning.
 Please help your child by practising with them.
 The internet is a great tool for finding games, songs to make this a fun thing to do together.
 In year 3, children should know the 2, 5 and 10 times tables and begin to learn the 3, 4 and 8 times tables.

-After half term, we will learn what animals including humans need to live, grow, be strong and be healthy, beginning by looking at food groups and nutrition, considering our nutritional needs to maintain a healthy, balanced diet.
+In science, we will learn about the things animals including humans need to live, grow, be strong and be healthy, beginning by looking at food groups and nutrition, considering our nutritional needs to maintain a healthy, balanced diet.
 We will investigate skeletons, identifying the bones which make up our skeletons, recognising the role both the skeleton and muscles play in helping us to move.

 Things to remember…